Full helpdesk configuration and using step by step

 SLA events can be easily filtered according to various SLA, custom fields or other criteria.

 All SLA Events summarized into overall SLA statistics can be found on SLA reports dashboard.
-By default, this dashboard is available in the top menu of the main Help Desk dashboard (go to /easy_helpdesk and click SLA reports tab).
+By default, this dashboard is available in the top menu of the main Help Desk dashboard.
 Using the dashboard, you instantly see the overall percentage of failed SLA response, failed SLA resolve, and average first-time response.
 Since the dashboard is a standard personalized page like many others, you can customize all the modules shown in the dashboard to make them better suit your needs.

 4.3.
 Custom header and footer